Delhi Introduces “Education Transparency Act 2025” to Rein in Private School Fees

-Delhi government unveils the Delhi School Education Act 2025 to regulate private school fee hikes—with strong penalties and parental oversight.
+Delhi government has announced Delhi School Education Act 2025 to regulate private school fee hikes, with provision of strong penalties.

-Delhi Chief Minister Rekha Gupta and Education Minister Ashish Sood have introduced the Delhi School Education (Transparency in Fixation and Regulation of Fees) Act, 2025.
-The bill aims to curb arbitrary fee hikes and bring accountability and parent participation into school governance.
+Delhi Chief Minister Rekha Gupta and Education Minister Ashish Sood have introduced Delhi School Education (Transparency in Fixation and Regulation of Fees) Act, 2025.
+Bill has been announced to curb arbitrary fee hikes and bring accountability and parent participation into school governance.

-This legislation mandates that hundreds of private unaided schools in Delhi publicly disclose proposed fee structures and financial records and imposes a capped limit on unilateral hikes.
+This legislation mandates hundreds of private unaided schools in Delhi to disclose proposed fee structures and financial records and imposes a capped limit on unilateral hikes.

 District Appellate Committee for grievances.